yacine20005/Chomp/README.md

 This document introduces the Chomp game system, explaining what it is, its core gameplay mechanics, and key technical features.
 It provides a foundation for understanding the codebase architecture and game implementation.

-For detailed gameplay rules and mechanics, see "Game Rules and Mechanics" (if available in another section).
-For information about running the game, see "Getting Started".
-For technical implementation details, see "System Architecture and Core Modules".

 ## What is Chomp

 Chomp is a terminal-based implementation of the classic two-player strategy game played on a chocolate bar grid.
 The system is built as a modular C application using `ncurses` for console-based graphics and mouse interaction.